dxw/playbook/playbook.md

    We define our approach together with the client and the delivery team.
 Participant recruitment is never easy.
 Once the recruitment strategy is ready, we need to prepare screeners and other things like introduction emails and reminders to make sure we get the right people at the right time.

    It can be laborious, so this is a team effort.
-It’s important that the client and delivery managers are involved to provide support when we need it.
+It’s important that the client and delivery leads are involved to provide support when we need it.

 1. **Prepare for research activities**